Don Huffines: Real-estate career

-Huffines and his brother Phillip are the founders and co-owners of Huffines Communities, a real-estate company established in 1985 that is located in the Dallas/Fort Worth area.
+Huffines and his twin brother Phillip are the co-founders and current owners of Huffines Communities, a Dallas/Fort Worth real-estate company they established in 1985.
+Huffines is also the president and founder of Huffines Enterprises.

-Huffines is now the president and founder of Huffines Enterprises.
+In 2022, he founded the Huffines Liberty Foundation, a Texas think-tank proposing fiscally conservative public policies.
+Huffines has published numerous op-eds with the Foundation in the Houston Chronicle and Dallas Morning News about property taxes.